How ConsumerAffairs uses cookies

 Key insights

-• Gold IRAs are retirement accounts that allow you to own physical gold through a custodian.
+Gold IRAs are retirement accounts that allow you to hold physical gold through a custodian.

 How investing in physical gold works

 Investing in physical gold includes purchasing gold bars, gold coins or gold jewelry.
 You can buy gold through a gold dealer online or in person, or directly through the U.S. Mint.
-If you ever want to sell your gold, this can be done through a dealer or online marketplace.
+If you ever want to sell your gold, you can do so through a dealer or an online marketplace.

 You can take custody of physical gold yourself or leave it with a custodian.
-Custodians are companies that store your physical gold in a safe storage facility and insure your gold against loss.
+Custodians are companies that store your physical gold in a secure storage facility and insure it against loss.

-If you choose to purchase and store physical gold yourself, it’s a good idea to have a secure way to store it.
-And if possible, it’s also a good idea to get an insurance policy or rider on your current policy to insure your gold against theft or loss.
+If you choose to purchase and store physical gold yourself, it's a good idea to have a secure way to store it.
+And if possible, it's also wise to get an insurance policy or rider on your current policy to insure your gold against theft or loss.

 Pros and cons of physical gold